TRPM8 channel blocker. Inhibits icilin-induced TRPM8 channel activation in rTRPM8-expressing CHO cells (IC50 = 53 nM).

 Citations are publications that use Tocris products.

 Currently there are no citations for TC-I 2000.
 Do you know of a great paper that uses TC-I 2000 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for TC-I 2000